So you wake up in the morning and you’re not feeling well. Invariably these days, you will wonder whether it’s COVID-19 that is making you ill.

 In those cases, accurate and efficient diagnosis can be crucial.

 “We want to know if somebody is COVID-positive or not because they need a certain type of isolation if they are COVID-positive,” Dr. Griffin said.
 “If somebody has symptoms and it’s not COVID, they do not need the type of isolation that we give for COVID patients.”

 Do quarantine if you’re a close contact

-Instead, Dr. Cauwels advises self-quarantine for 14 days after exposure.
+If you’re not fully vaccinated and come in close contact with someone with COVID-19, the CDC recommends five days of quarantine.
 That is, work or attend school from home.
-Wear a mask when you need to leave your home.
+Wear a surgical mask when you need to leave your home.
 Limit your interaction with other people.
 Watch for fever, cough, shortness of breath, and other symptoms of COVID-19.

 See the CDC’s latest quarantine and isolation guidelines, including when you’re fully vaccinated or have previously had COVID-19.